- What is ORCID?

 u:cris will be the first platform supporting the ORCID iD.
 This allows you to enhance your ORCID record by merging it with the information on u:cris without any additional effort.

-Following the u:cris implementation, ORCID will be made available step by step in other university systems, such as u:scholar and Phaidra.
+Following the u:cris implementation, ORCID shall be made available step by step in other university systems, such as u:scholar and Phaidra.

 By using ORCID, both you and the University of Vienna can benefit from the advantages mentioned above.